-The doctorate council is made of 24 Professors of the University of L’Aquila, and the coordinator is Prof. Anna De Masi.
+The doctorate council is made up of 25 Professors of the University

 - Algebra: (theory of groups and of the representations, commutative algebra and applications)

 - Partial differential equations with applications

 - Stochastic processes with applications to biology, physics and finance